Numerical implementation of generalized V-line transforms on 2D vector fields and their inversions: Introduction

 The goal of the current article is the study of the image reconstruction algorithms ensuing from the theoretical results obtained in \cite{Gaik_Mohammad_Rohit}, discussion of their numerical implementations and analysis of their performance in various setups.
 Development of reconstruction algorithms based on exact inversion formulas of generalized Radon transforms and their numerical validation are essential tasks in tomography (e.g. see \cite{ambartsoumian2007thermoacoustic, ambartsoumian2016numerical, kunyansky2001, monard2014numerical}).
-While such undertakings in vector and tensor tomography utilizing integrals along straight lines have been studied before (e.g. see \cite{Andersson2005, Desbat1995, Bukhgeim2004, SchusterReview2008} and the references therein), this paper is the first work exploring such algorithms for transforms integrating along trajectories with a vertex.
-In addition to the standard visualization techniques for vector fields using colored images of separate scalar components or plotting vectors on the regular grid, we present some results of our vector field reconstructions on a single image using the RGB color model.
+While such undertakings in vector and tensor tomography utilizing integrals along straight lines have been studied before (e.g. see \cite{Andersson2005, Desbat1995, Bukhgeim2004, SchusterReview2008}), this paper is the first work exploring such algorithms for transforms integrating along trajectories with a vertex.
+In addition to the standard visualization technique for vector fields using colored images of separate scalar components, we present some results of our vector field reconstructions on a single image using the RGB color model.
 We also provide a link to a webpage containing implementations of the vector star transform and its inversion, where an interested reader can experiment with the image reconstruction of their own phantoms.

 The rest of this article is organized as follows.
 In Section \ref{sec:theory} we give the formal definitions of five integral transforms acting on vector fields and state the theorems containing explicit formulas for reconstruction of vector fields from those transforms.
 In Section \ref{sec:Implementations} we provide the numerical schemes of inverting the generalized VLTs, as well as examples of their implementations in Matlab on various phantoms.
 In Section \ref{sec:Star-Python} we present the numerical implementation of the vector star transform and its inverse in Python.
 These codes are made available by the authors as an open access notebook in the Google Colab, with options for user customized experiments.
 We finish the paper with Conclusions in Section \ref{sec:conclusions} and Acknowledgements in Section \ref{sec:acknowledge}.